gbn265057/CodingClub2025-26/flappy/Calculator Guide.md

 ## Step 7: Score

 This is a fully functional game!
 For some flavor, we can add a score.
-Start by telling the game how many points the player has and where to write their score two lines after `wall_gap=randint(0,HEIGHT-GAP_HEIGHT)`:
+Start by telling the game how many points the player has and where to write their score two lines after the first `wall_gap=randint(0,HEIGHT-GAP_HEIGHT)`:

 ```python
 score = 0